andresromerodev/portfolio/pages/posts/pages.md

 ---
 title: Moving Away from My Old Website
 date: 2024/4/23
-description: Why I decided to switch to NextJS and not use a backend for my site.
+description: Why I decided to switch to NextJS and not use a backend for my new website.
 tag: web development
 author: You
 ---